yandex/yandex-tank/docs/core_and_modules.rst

   Exit code - 23

 :quantile:
   Stop the test if the specified percentile is larger then specified level for as long as the time period specified.

   Available percentile values: 25, 50, 75, 80, 90, 95, 98, 99, 100.

   Example: ``quantile (95,100ms,10s)``

+  Exit code - 21

 :instances:
   Available when phantom module is included.
 Stop the test if instance count is larger then specified value.

   Example: ``instances(80%, 30) instances(50,1m)``.

   Exit code - 24

 :metric_lower and metric_higher:
   Stop test if monitored metrics are lower/higher than specified for time period.

   Example: metric_lower(127.0.0.1,Memory_free,500,10).